roopa-ramanujam/ESP32-web-api-example/README.md

 # ESP32 Web API Example

 # Introduction
-In this tutorial, we’re going to connect our ESP32s to WiFi, receive data from a weather API endpoint, and show it with a simple ambient display.
+In this tutorial, we’re going to connect our ESP32s to WiFi, receive data about Jacobs Hall from a weather API endpoint, and display the temperature and wind speed through a simple ambient display.
+We will be connecting to WiFi through the Berkeley IoT network, which is recommended for IoT (Internet of Things) devices like microcontrollers.

 Ingredients:
 - ESP32 with pins soldered